Food, is essential to your survival, of course.

 However, it’s not as simple as that.

-Within the current FDA standards, a food can be labeled whole grain with as little as half of its content actually whole grain.
+Within the current FDA standards, a food can be labeled whole grain with as little as half of its content being actually whole grain.

 Is Diet Soda Is A Good Substitute For Soda?